 “Let’s Play A Net Game” re-cap blog: A look back on the previous night’s stream, plus video link for anyone who missed the broadcast.

 “Web Relic Showcase”: Exploration of an abandoned webpage from the early Web.

 Major features: Long-form articles focused on important and/or interesting parts of Internet history.

 Miscellaneous info about me:

 Outside of my love for the Internet and computing, I am very passionate about music.
 I play bass in a band called Kings of Our Kin.
 I also play guitar and synths on my own time.
-I work part time in a print shop, and do freelance writing and social media work from time to time.
+I work for the iconic Internet service company known as Tucows.
 My favourite video game series is Pokemon, especially the earlier generations (1 to 3).
 My favourite TV show is RuPaul’s Drag Race.
 My favourite sports team is the Toronto Raptors.